EnterpriseTrainingCenter/WindowsServer/Instructions/Labs/Deploying-domain-controllers.md

         -Confirm:$false
     ````

-## Exercise 4: Decomission a domain controller
+## Exercise 4: decommission a domain controller

 1. [Change the IP address of the domain controller to decommission](#task-1-change-the-ip-address-of-the-domain-controller-to-decommission) VN1-SRV1 to 10.1.1.200
 1. [Add the IP address of the decommissioned domain controller to the new domain controller](#task-2-add-the-ip-address-of-the-decommissioned-domain-controller-to-the-new-domain-controller): Add 10.1.1.8 to VN1-SRV7